adriangzz/mina/README.md

 # Mina

-Mina is a compiler made entirely with python using PLY (Python Lex-Yacc).
+Mina is a compiler made entirely with Python using PLY (Python Lex-Yacc).
 The compiler uses a virtual machine to keep track of memory use.

 ## Installation